Best Smart Plugs for Home Office Automation in 2026

 Buy the Kasa KP115 if you want a single smart plug for your most important office device and energy monitoring is a priority.
 The combination of energy tracking, scheduling reliability, and slim form factor makes it the best single-unit choice for most remote workers.

-Buy the Amazon Smart Plug if you are heavily invested in the Alexa ecosystem and want the simplest possible setup for Alexa Routines.
-It integrates more natively with Amazon’s voice assistant than any other option.
+Buy the Amazon Smart Plug if you are heavily invested in the Alexa ecosystem and want the simplest possible setup.
+It integrates more tightly with Amazon’s voice assistant than any third-party option, and Alexa Routines give you multi-device work-hours automation without extra configuration.

-Buy the Meross MSS315 if you use multiple smart home platforms (Apple Home, Google Home, and Alexa) or if Apple HomeKit is your primary platform.
-The 4-pack pricing makes it the most cost-effective way to automate your entire office setup across platforms.
+Buy the Meross MSS315 if you use multiple smart home platforms or Apple HomeKit is your primary ecosystem.
+The 4-pack pricing makes it the most cost-effective way to automate a full office across platforms, with energy monitoring included.

-Buy the Wemo Mini if physical size is the primary constraint — tightest outlet strips, furniture-adjacent plugs — and Apple HomeKit support is important to you.
+Buy the Tapo P125M if physical size is a constraint — tight outlet strips, furniture-adjacent plugs, crowded wall plates — and Apple HomeKit support matters.
+The most compact Matter plug available at a single-unit price.

-Buy the Kasa EP25 if you want to equip your entire office at the lowest possible cost with Apple HomeKit support included.
-The 4-pack makes sense for workers outfitting three or four devices at once.
+Buy the Kasa EP25 if you want to equip your entire office at the lowest per-plug cost with Apple HomeKit and energy monitoring both included.
+The 4-pack is the best total value on this list for workers outfitting three or four devices at once.

 Frequently Asked Questions